Steps to Take After a Boating or Jet Ski Accident

 • Photos or video footage of any physical damage caused by the accident

-• Photos or video footage of the accident scene and relative positions of each of the vessels involved
+• Photos or video footage of the accident scene and the relative positions of each of the vessels involved

 • Insurance policy details from any operators or vessels involved in the crash